misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 background-repeat: repeat-x;
 ```

-The first (and therefore topmost) gradient is just a fade from a 75%-transparent light
-red up to full transparency at the 75% point of the gradient line.
-Then two “fold”
-images are created.
+The first (and therefore topmost) gradient is just a fade from a 75%-transparent light red up to full transparency at the 75% point of the gradient line.
+Then two “fold” images are created.
 Figure 9-100 shows each separately.

-With those images defined, they are repeated along the x-axis and given different
-sizes.
-The first, which is the “glow” effect, is given auto size in order to let it cover the
-entire element background.
-The second is given a width of 300px and a height of
-100%; thus, it will be as tall as the element background and 300 pixels wide.
-This
-means it will be tiled every 300 pixels along the x-axis.
-The same is true of the third
-image, except it tiles every 109 pixels.
-The end result looks like an irregular stage cur‐
+With those images defined, they are repeated along the x-axis and given different sizes.
+The first, which is the “glow” effect, is given `auto` size in order to let it cover the entire element background.
+The second is given a width of `300px` and a height of `100%`; thus, it will be as tall as the element background and 300 pixels wide.
+This means it will be tiled every 300 pixels along the x-axis.
+The same is true of the third image, except it tiles every 109 pixels.
+The end result looks like an irregular stage curtain.
-tain.

 <Figures figure="9-100">The two “fold” gradients</Figures>

-The beauty of this is that adjusting the tiling intervals is just a matter of editing the
-stylesheet.
-Changing the color-stop positions or the colors is less trivial, but not too
-difficult if you know what effect you’re after.
-And adding a third set of repeating folds
-is no more difficult than just adding another gradient to the stack.
+The beauty of this is that adjusting the tiling intervals is just a matter of editing the stylesheet.
+Changing the color-stop positions or the colors is less trivial, but not too difficult if you know what effect you’re after.
+And adding a third set of repeating folds is no more difficult than just adding another gradient to the stack.

 ### 9.3.4 Repeating Gradients

-Gradients are pretty awesome by themselves, but because they are images, they can be
-subject to strange behaviors when they are tiled.
+Gradients are pretty awesome by themselves, but because they are images, they can be subject to strange behaviors when they are tiled.
 For example, if you declare:

 ```css
 h1.exmpl {